Heather D – CSR

 My love for veterinary medicine started when I was young.
 I grew up in a household that taught me how invaluable animals were to a happy home.
 I had a whippet named Luci for a childhood dog that went everywhere and did everything with me.
 As an animal caretaker my goal with every patient is to provide comfort and help create a “home away from home” for them while they are staying with us.

 I know that pets can get stressed when they are in the clinic for anything especially boarding.
 Interacting with their caregivers can and should help ease their transition, so I strive to make sure they are as comfortable as possible when they are staying with us.
 I have spent my last several years working in the animal field in boarding facilities and veterinary hospitals.
 I joined Chimney Hills as an animal caretaker in November of 2020 and try to make sure all the boarders under my care remain happy and healthy while they are here.
+In July of 2021, I was able to take on more responsibility and start working in other areas of the hospital.
+I now work as not only an Animal Caretake, but I work as a CSR and a Veterinary Technician Assistant as well.

 For me, my pets are my home.
 I am an only child, so I grew up in a small family and have always wanted to have a larger family.
 Since my husband and I are waiting to have kids of our own, our pets allow me to have a larger family unit experience.
 Right now, we have a great crew that includes three dogs, Maya a Caroline Dog, Goose a husky/vizsla mix, and Kiwi a German Shepherd Malamute mix.

-We also have two cats, Newt and Squid and even a Cataline Macaw named Rosie.
+We also have two cats, Newt and Squid, and even a Cataline Macaw named Rosie.

 Cathy G – Groomer